bitsofcotton/p2/README.md

 This is an analogy to QR decomposition.

 P1 often returns overlearned result, this causes unstable result.

+# General Tips:
+The vector size to predict depends on the dimension the original functions have on infinite accuracy.
+This is because of P1 representation on the program.

 # Tips on continuous:
 We suppose all of {p0, p1, p2}: some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
 So this is categorizable by catg AFTER all data is received.